-- 1 The most cited modern book in this area of economic research is by Nelson and Winter (1982).
-We will now only summarize some important notions (based on Van den Berg et al., 2005). - 2 A CO2-equivalent is a metric used to compare and add the emissions from various greenhouse gases based on the so-called global-warming potential (GWP) of these gases.
-One ton of CO2 has a GWP per definition of 1.
-For example, one ton of methane (CH4) is a stronger greenhouse gas with a GWP of 25.
-This implies that the emission of one ton of CH4 is equivalent to 25 tons of CO2 emission. - 3 Artificial Intelligence (AI) means that a machine is able to perceive, reason, learn and to solve problems.
-According to Shankar Iyer (2021), AI methods that support transportation include Artificial Neural Networks (ANN), Genetic algorithms (GA), Simulated Annealing (SA), Fuzzy Logic Model (FLM) and Ant Colony Optimizer (ACO).
+- 1. The most cited modern book in this area of economic research is by Nelson and Winter (1982).
+We will now only summarize some important notions (based on Van den Berg et al., 2005). - 2.
+A CO_2 -equivalent is a metric used to compare and add the emissions from various GHGs based on the so-called global-warming potential (GWP) of these gases.
+One ton of CO_2 has a GWP per definition of 1.
+For example, one ton of methane (CH4) is a stronger GHG with a GWP of 25.
+This implies that the emission of one ton of CH4 is equivalent to 25 tons of CO_2 emission. - 3.
+Artificial Intelligence (AI) means that a machine is able to perceive, reason, learn, and to solve problems.
+According to Shankar Iyer (2021), AI methods that support transportation include Artificial Neural Networks (ANN), Genetic algorithms (GA), Simulated Annealing (SA), Fuzzy Logic Model (FLM), and Ant Colony Optimizer (ACO).